opensource-matrix/octopi/README.md

 ```

 ## Controllers
-Controlling your web page can be done directly from the `routes.php` file,
+Controlling your web page can be done directly from the `routes/routes.php` file,

 ## Hosting
 To preview the above example, run the command: